Area codes 270 and 364: History

 On June 2, 2009, the PSC again postponed permissive dialing of the new 364 area code, to January 1, 2012.
 Mandatory dialing to 364 was still left undetermined.
-The split was suspended indefinitely on August 13, 2010 with no permissive dialing date.
+The split was suspended indefinitely on August 13, 2010, with no permissive dialing date.
 In December 2010, relief was suspended completely and was believed to be dead.
-These subsequent delays of the implementation of the 270 / 364 area code split were due to further use of number conservation measures, including mandatory and expanded number pooling, as well as a weakened economy and a reduced usage of telephone numbers dedicated for use by computer and fax modems.
+These subsequent delays of relief action resulted from further implementation of number conservation measures, including mandatory and expanded number pooling, as well as a weakened economy and a reduced usage of telephone numbers dedicated for use by computer and fax modems.

 On September 27, 2012, the PSC announced that all number conservation options had been exhausted, and the implementation of 364 could no longer be delayed.
 According to the PSC, NANPA projected the 270 region would exhaust by the first quarter of 2014.
 NANPA recommended that instead of the original proposal for a split, 364 should be implemented as an overlay for the 270 region.
 Under the NANPA proposal, existing 270 numbers would be retained by customers, but 10-digit dialing for local calls would be required across western Kentucky.

 The PSC also considered an alternate proposal to split the 270 area code region.
-"Splitting the area code in two avoids ten digit dialing but requires changing all current area code 270 numbers within the new area code to 364.
+"Splitting the area code in two avoids ten-digit dialing but requires changing all current area code 270 numbers within the new area code to 364.
 That includes numbers assigned to wireless devices," said Andrew Melnykovych, Director of Communications for the PSC.
 The commission announced plans to hold public meetings throughout the 270 region the next month to explain the options and receive public comment.
-The commission also said that it will accept comments on the industry's overlay proposal for the 270 region up through November 16 2012.
+The commission also requested comments on the industry's overlay proposal for the 270 region up through November 16, 2012.
+On August 3, 2013, the permissive dialing period for the 364 area code commenced and ended on February 1, 2014.
+It eventually entered service on March 3, 2014, as an overlay instead of a split.